-The stimulation from nicotine is what the smoker wants to access.
-But there are heaps of other effects of smoking, and they are far from positive.
+The stimulation from nicotine is what the smoker craves.
+But there are many other effects of smoking, and they are far from positive.

 When smoking, thousands of substances enter your lungs.
-These substances are terribly bad for your health.
-And smoking causes harm both inside and outside your body.
-Beside cardiovascular diseases, COPD and cancer, smoking also negatively impacts the health of your skin, hair and teeth.
+These substances are terribly bad for your health and appearance.
+Beside cardiovascular diseases, COPD and cancer, smoking also negatively impacts your skin, hair and teeth.

 Smoking increases the risk of:

 - Cardiovascular diseases

 - Lung diseases (including COPD and cancer)

 Are there any side effects of quitting smoking?